Alejandro Fuenmayor

-Alejandro Enriquez Fuenmayor Castillo (born 29 August 1996) is a Venezuelan professional footballer who plays as a defender for Phoenix Rising FC of the USL Championship.
+Alejandro Enriquez Fuenmayor Castillo (born 29 August 1996) is a Venezuelan professional footballer who plays as a defender for Monagas.

 Career

 Carabobo

 After coming through the youth ranks with Carabobo, Fuenmayor made his professional debut at the age of 18 on 22 September 2013 in a 2–0 win against Deportivo La Guaira.
 He made 11 starts in the 2016 Primera División as Carabobo qualified for the Copa Libertadores for the first time in their history by topping the aggregate table.
 Fuenmayor and Carabobo had a strong 2017.
 Carabobo finished on top of the aggregate table for the year, qualifying them for the 2018 Copa Libertadores.
 Fuenmayor started 32 games and anchored the best defense in the league, only allowing 25 goals in 34 games.
-Carabobo also reached the semi finals of the Apertura and Clausura tournaments.
+Carabobo also reached the semi-finals of the Apertura and Clausura tournaments.
 Fuenmayor's performances were rewarded as he was named to the Team of the year.